 Copywriting is the art of influencing your audience using carefully chosen words with the intent of persuading them to do something – now it’s easy to understand copywriting importance right?
 Buy a product, join a group, contribute to a cause or align with an idea, whichever of these you want your readers to do, writing amazing copy will help you get it done.

-Copywriting has but one goal.
-Increasing revenues.
+Copywriting has but one goal – increasing revenues by boosting sales.
 Complicating the objectives of copywriting or diluting this all-important goal will only lead you further away from the kind of copy you want to be writing.

 But here’s the catch.
 You can’t directly promote what you want to be done in the copy you write.
 Instead, you have to engage with the audience, figure out what they want, and present your idea or product as a solution to their problems.
 How many times have you skipped a YouTube ad?
 Or trashed an ad leaflet?
 That is because your mind is tuned to shutting out promotions.
 Great copy not only finds a way around that block but befriends it and makes it buy into an idea.